someramsey/Forge-ModPackUpdater/README.md

 ### Safety and Misuse

-The mod allows the modpack author to run any script on your computer for moving the downloaded files.
-You should not use this mod with people that you do not trust or you should at least inspect the install script before running it.
+The mod allows the modpack author to change/swap any files in the modpack.
+This can be used to install malicious mods or scripts.
+Do not use this mod with people you do not trust.